 Most likely, you’ve got a mortgage on your home, and if you do, your lender will insist that a home insurance policy is taken out on it.
 Even if your lender does not require home insurance as part of the deal, it would still be wise to have a policy in place anyway, as it can provide you with financial compensation if your home is ever damaged or broken into.

 The fee you pay for property taxes will depend on your home’s location and value.
-Every jurisdiction has its own property tax rate, which is multiplied by the value of your home to give you the annual fee that you’ll have to pay.
+Every jurisdiction has property tax rates, which are multiplied by the value of your home to give you the annual fee that you’ll have to pay.

 To keep your home comfortable and convenient, you’ll need things like running water, heat, and electricity, among other things.
 All the utility companies that service your home need to be paid so you can continue getting uninterrupted service.

 Your home will need some upkeep to maintain its condition, which costs money.
-Failure to maintain your home could impact its value, so you don’t want to skip your regular maintenance-related chores.
+Failure to maintain your home could impact its value.
+You may also violate your insurance policy if you don’t maintain your home.

 Things break down, and when they do, they’ll need to be repaired or replaced.
 Things like your appliances, HVAC system, roof, windows, faucets, and other components will require attention at some point to keep them functioning the way they should.
 But repairs can be costly, so you should budget for them accordingly.

-Need help financing your home renovations?
+Need help to finance your home renovations?
 Check out these home renovation loans.